gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. py:method:: run_game()

-    | Turn on pixels as teh microbit is tilted until the hidden pixels are found.
+    | Turn on pixels as the microbit is tilted until the hidden pixels are found.

 .. code-block:: python